 Christy Lochary & Michele Beach are the owners & directors of the Louisville Family Center.
-We have known each other for 9 years and are so excited to be working together again.
-We have taught together and supported each other through the joys and sorrows of our lives.
+We have known each other for ten years and have enjoyed working together and supporting each other through the joys and sorrows of our lives.
 See below to get to know us each a little better...

 During my 10 years of experience as a teacher and program director, I discovered my passion for working with children and families.
 I then went on to complete a Masters degree in Marriage and Family Therapy at Regis University.

 I am also trained as a Senior Facilitator in Attachment Based Play Therapy.
 Through my work as an educator and play therapist I have experienced of the power of play in the lives of children, as it creates a space where children can freely express their inner world.
 Joining my clients in this way allows for a deeper understanding of the emotional self and a deeper connection to the wisdom that lies within us all.

 Michele, your time, patience, understanding and wisdom have changed my life.
 You encouraged and helped me to feel my feelings, not to bury them...
 By finding the courage to believe in myself and going after what I want in life, I am teaching my son to do the same!
 What an amazing journey we are on!
 Words can not express how grateful I am to you Michele for teaching me so much!